nitsanavni/outline/plan.md

+# change one thing gpt

+- given a file and a change to make, output the changed code
+- from there we could wrap in a loop, showing diffs, running tests, approve, commit,

 - look into rope codeassist
 - extract variable cli: support defining the range with `starts_on_line: int` + `starts_with: str`, `ends_on_line: int` + `ends_with: str`
   - add line numbers to the code given to the LLM